Discover everything you need to know about stairlift batteries. How long do they last? What’s involved in a stairlift battery replacement?

 Stannah stairlift batteries consist of two rechargeable 12v 7.4 ah batteries wired in series to run a 24-volt dc power motor, the stairlift’s batteries are VRLA (Valve Regulated Lead Acid batteries).
 A Stannah stairlift model 260 on stairs of 12 meters or longer, or heavy duty stairlifts need more power therefore these operate on two 12v 12ah batteries.
 This is about the same as a tennis ball machine but less than a golf caddy battery.

 Valve Regulated Lead Acid (VRLA) batteries are designed to keep the electrolyte captive.
-This means that it’s protected from spinning, even if the battery is punctured.
+This means that it’s protected from spilling, even if the battery is punctured.
 This type of security system makes Valve Regulated Lead Acid batteries the most popular reserve power design out there.

 How long do stairlift batteries last before they need to be replaced?